 Since its inception in the late 1950s, the Candu reactor design has gone through several generations of evolution to improve fuel efficiency and flexibility, meet more stringent safety requirements and reduce costs and construction time.

 The Advanced Candu Reactor (ACR) represents a further evolution in design.
 While retaining the low-pressure heavy water moderator, it incorporates some features of the pressurised water reactor.
 Adopting light water cooling and a more compact core reduces capital cost.
 It would run on slightly enriched uranium (about 1.5% U-235) with high burn-up, extending the fuel life by about three times and reducing high-level waste volumes accordingly.
 Attention became focused on the 1200 MWe ACR-1000.
 The modular construction means that major components can be built in US shipyards, using a high degree of standardisation of components.
 The ACR was designed to be built in pairs, with construction time estimated at 44 months for the first unit and 36 months for the fifth and subsequent units.
-The Canadian Nuclear Safety Commission (CNSC) gave pre-project design approval to the ACR-1000 in February and September 2009, saying that it met the overall regulatory requirements and the expectations for new nuclear power plants in Canada and that there were no fundamental barriers to licensing it.
+The Canadian Nuclear Safety Commission (CNSC) gave pre-project design approval to the ACR-1000 in 2009, saying that it met the overall regulatory requirements and the expectations for new nuclear power plants in Canada and that there were no fundamental barriers to licensing it.